daisuke-f/vagrant-example/openvpn/README.md

 # Summary

-- Creating virtual network over existing physical network
+- Creating virtual private network
-- Using OpenVPN with TUN and shared security key
+- Using OpenVPN with TUN and shared secret key

 # Network diagram

 - OpenVPN runs on A1 and B1 and makes vpn over net1
-- A1 (B1) is the default gateway on net2 (net3)
+- A1 is the default gateway on net2
+- B1 is the default gateway on net3
 - A2 can talk to B2 with openvpn, and vice versa

 <pre>